 Why You Should Plan Your Estate

-Planning your estate protects your assets and your loved ones.
-With a good estate plan, you can:
+A proper estate plan protects your assets and your loved ones from multiple threats.
+With the right planning, you can:

-• Make sure your assets go to the people you choose, not the courts.
+- Make sure your assets pass to the people you choose — not according to the intestacy rules.

-Good estate planning advice helps you understand wills, trusts, and more.
-This ensures your plan fits your needs perfectly.
+Good estate planning advice helps you understand how wills, trusts, Lasting Powers of Attorney (LPAs), and other tools work together.
+This ensures your plan is comprehensive and tailored to your specific situation.

 Consequences of Not Having an Estate Plan